GodLMode/AI_Ticket_Agent/README.md

 Tickets:

-- `POST /api/tickets`: Create a new ticket.
+- `POST /api/tickets/create-ticket`: Create a new ticket.
-- `GET /api/tickets`: Get all tickets for the logged-in user.
+- `GET /api/tickets/get-tickets`: Get all tickets for the logged-in user.
-- `GET /api/tickets/:id`: Get details for a specific ticket.
+- `GET /api/tickets/get-ticket/:id`: Get details for a specific ticket.

 Admin (Admin Only):

 - `GET /api/auth/users`: Get a list of all users.
 - `POST /api/auth/update-user`: Update user roles and skills.

-> **Note:** Add more details for each endpoint, including request/response examples and expected data formats.

-## Contributing

-> **Guidelines for how others can contribute to the project.**

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature`).
-6. Create a new Pull Request.

-> **Code of Conduct:** [Link to Code of Conduct]

 ## Troubleshooting